My rejected manuscript

 Restoring misconceptions: Introduction.

-My response to critique from two reviewers.
+My response to critique from two anonymous reviewers.

-As the reviewing process reveals, there have been some misunderstandings regarding the ideas in my paper, The Balancing Effect in brain-machine interaction.
-These misconceptions refer to the role of the funnel plot of MicroPK data, the use of the Markovian model to successfully replicate it, the Rescaled Range Analysis of MicroPK data sequences, and the interpretation of the analysis results.
+It has come to my attention that there are some misunderstandings regarding the mathematical data analysis presented in my paper, "The Balancing Effect in Brain-Machine Interaction," as revealed during the manuscript reviewing process.
+These misconceptions pertain to the role of the funnel plot of MicroPK data, the use of the Markovian model to successfully replicate it, the information gained from the Rescaled Range Analysis of MicroPK data sequences, and the interpretation of results based on these analyses - essentially, the entire mathematical framework of my investigation.

 1. "Actually what she says is that p(1) = p(0) = 0.5 and p(1,0) = p(0,1) > 0.5 -- I find that logically very ugly, because it is obvious that (0,1) and (1,0) can be mapped (in hard-or software) on '1' and the (1,1) and (0,0) on 0 and then one has actually what Fotini keeps repeating is non existing MicroPK."